Yiju-Li/markdown-cv/index.md

 ## Currently
-An aspiring student seeking opportunities in academic research.

 ### Academic Focus
 B.S. in Applied Math, B.S. in Computer Engineering, Minor in Data Science, Minor in Bioinformatics.